 But is it air in your crisps?

 The answer is actually no. The gas you find in your crisps, while you might expect it to be air, is actually Nitrogen.
 Crisp manufacturers state they add nitrogen to their crisp packets to expel air, which otherwise would turn your crisps stale.
-Nitrogen is added to preserve the freshness of crisps and expand their best before dates.
+Nitrogen is added to preserve the freshness of oven baked crisps and expand their best before dates.
 It is also added to protect the crisps – the nitrogen is meant to stop the crisps banging together and breaking in the packet while in transit.

 Now being slightly cynical we decided to test both reasonings because let’s face it how many broken crisps do you often find in your packets?